 This project continues Wild Connections work to protect roadless areas and wildlife habitat in the Farnum Peak area of South Park.
-These closures will benefit animals typical of shrublands, aspen and pine forests of the area, and in particular the golden eagles that frequent the cliffs near the Pass.
+These closures will benefit animals typical of shrublands, aspen and pine forests of the area, and in particular the Golden Eagles, Bald Eagles and Americaan Pregrine Falcons that frequent the cliffs near the Pass.
 This population is declining, and have likely been adversely affected by human presence and noise from motorized traffic.

 The work crew.
 Photo Kristin Skoog